 In less than two months, we will be heading off on our annual family vacation.
 We’ve been knee deep in family travel planning, and we’re so excited!

-This year, our travels will take us back to Southeast Asia.
-But this time, we will be spending three weeks in Indonesia.
+This year, our travels will take us to Southeast Asia.
+But this time, we will be spending three weeks in Indonesia, getting to experience Indonesian culture.
 We’ll watch my sister get married in Bali, visit with family and friends in Java, and hang out with orangutans in Sumatra.

 Our steps for family travel planning